JCR-UK

 Congregations

 In 1949 there were 11 member congregation.
-Today, Liberal Judaism now has 36 communities (formerly referred to as constituent synagogues, as well as two developing/affiliated congregations, throughout Britain and Ireland.(3) Also affiliated is a community in Denmark and a developing/affiliated congregation the Netherlands.
-At one time, the organisation included the Bene Israel Rodef Shalom congregation of Bombay (now Mumbai), India (which is now affiliated directly with the WUPJ).
+As at the date of the 2026 merger, there were 35 LJ communities (formerly referred to as constituent synagogues) throughout Britain and Ireland7. and two affiliated communities in Denmark and the Netherlands.
+At one time, the organisation also included a community in Luxembourg and the Bene Israel Rodef Shalom congregation of Bombay (now Mumbai), India (which became directly affiliated to the WUPJ).

 Greater London and Vicinity: